 See Your Dentist Twice a Year

 Floss has a long and interesting history, and the modern consumer has many different flossing products available to them.
 Brushing twice a day and flossing daily is a great start, but it may not be enough.
 You should also schedule biannual visits to your dentist to have your teeth cleaned and examined.
 You can schedule your checkup with Jeffrey D. Clark, DDS, today.
-Call Scottsdale Dental Excellence at 480 585 1853.
+Call Scottsdale Cosmetic Dentistry Excellence at 480 585 1853.